-There’s no clinical definition for it, but we know body shaming when we hear or see it.
+We know external body shaming when we hear or see it.
 It can be overt, like someone catcalling insults about your body on the street.
-Or it can be subtle — a friend or salesperson in a fitting room saying, “That dress might be more flattering with some Spanx.”
+Or it can be subtle — a salesperson in a fitting room saying, “That dress might be more flattering with some Spanx.”

 Nowadays, it’s more common online: Anonymous commenters blasting a plus-size model, insisting she couldn’t possibly be healthy and overweight.
 Or when a tabloid feigns concern that a “scary skinny” celebrity might have an eating disorder.

 You’ve probably seen people body shaming themselves: Instagramming pictures of decadent meals with the hashtag #thisiswhyimfat, telling themselves they don’t “deserve” dessert, or cursing body parts they think are too big or too small.

 Whether it’s meant as lighthearted self-deprecation or it stems from bitter self-loathing, internal body shaming can become so habitual that it turns into an automatic behavior, says Damon Bayles, PsyD, a clinical psychologist in New York City and former personal trainer.